WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\frmin_N(z_1, z_2)`
 ..........................

-Relaxed min differs from min when inputs are NaNs or different signs of 0.
+Relaxed minimum differs from regular minimum when inputs are NaN's or zeroes with different signs.
 It allows for implementation to return the first or second input when either input is a NaN.

 .. math::
    \begin{array}{@{}llcll}